aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/advance-chart-since-excel-2016/creating-waterfall-chart/_index.md

 // Add Category Data
 chart.getNSeries().setCategoryData("$A$1:$A$6");

-// Series has Up Down Bars
+// Series has Up/Down Bars
 chart.getNSeries().get(0).setHasUpDownBars(true);

 // Set the colors of Up and Down Bars